 We live in an age of unprecedented wealth, safety, and ease.
 In a sense, we in the first world have it all.
 And yet a lot of people lack purpose.
 They live in fear, or confusion, or boredom, or depression, or retreat into distractions.
-At a cultural level our values are ever more banal and narcissistic.
+At a cultural level it is said that our values are ever more banal and narcissistic.
 This is the world your children will be shaped by.
-Many aspects of this problem are out of your control, but it is amazing what you can do in your own life, and for the lives of those your love, and for those with whom you rub shoulders.
-In your case things don't have to be this way, they can be much better, if you only take active responsibility for your life and do the things needed to make it good.
+Many aspects of this problem are out of your control, but it is significant what you can do in your own life, and for the lives of those your love, and for those with whom you rub shoulders.
+If it is so bad (and to be honest I think things are generally better than people realise) well, in your case things don't have to be this way, they can be much better, if you only take an active stance toward your life, in outlook, and in action.

 For thousands of years in Western society we have had an active tradition which has made us into better human beings, sustaining people through thick and think.
-Then the Baby Boomer culture threw it out, in favour of hedonism in the 1960s and “greed is good” in the 1980s.
-This tradition is making a comeback among younger generations, who want something better and deeper out of life.
+Then, in the name of different kinds of progress, we threw it out, partly losing it to hedonism in the 1960s, and “greed is good” in the 1980s.
+This tradition is making a comeback, however, among younger generations who want something better and deeper out of life.
 I am talking about cultivating character.

 Seeing what is best in us as human beings,

 and best in you as a unique individual,

 and bringing that out.

 Making your best potential real and active in your life.